Worcester, South Africa: Religion

 During the early years, religion played a comprehensive part in the development of Worcester as a town.
 Though the new town was still underdeveloped, by 1821, the Dutch Reformed Church congregation was already established in Worcester.
 The Reverend Henry Sutherland, a Scotsman, served the congregation from 1824 to 1859.

 After the abolition of slavery in 1834, the so-called "Coloured quarter" of town started to populate, south of Durban Street, between Rainer- and Grey Streets.
 This community was mainly composed of free slaves and 24 plots were set aside for development in 1840.
 For the next 110 years, the Rhenish Missionary Society would play an important part in the development of this community.
 Worcester's first Mission Church was established in 1832.
 The Rhenish Mission complex situated on the corner of High- and Adderley streets forms an integral part of the rich Worcester cultural and architectural heritage.
 The coloured community-owned farms, Hendrik Gertse at Hex River, Andreas Jasons at Brandwacht, Jeftha Fransman at Goudini while the Afrika, Hartzenberg, Everts, Solomons, Romans and Titus families were employed as labourers.

-The Anglican church in Worcester, St James the Great, was established in 1851/2.
-The church was designed by Sophy Gray.
+The Anglican church in Worcester,Church of St James the Great, Worcester was founded on 28 January 1859.
+The church was designed by Sophy Gray and its foundation stone was laid 15 December 1852.
 The first rector was the Reverend John Melville-Martine M.A., who previously had been vicar of Shipley, Sussex.
 Melville-Martine also ministered at Brigus in Canada.

 The Malay community was known as bricklayers, vat coopers and tailors in Worcester and dates back to the era of free slaves in the 1830s.
 Application to construct a mosque was first filed in 1867.
 Permission was granted in 1880 and by 1881 the Muslim community started to use the premises at Durban Street.